How common are construction delays?

 Early warning signs from daily reports

-Delays announce themselves through daily operational signals long before they appear on the programme schedule.
-Daily field reports can reveal these warning signs:
+Delays announce themselves through operational signals long before they appear on the programme schedule:

-- Production rates falling below planned benchmarks for 2–3 consecutive days
+- Production rates below plan for 2–3 consecutive days

 - Increasing equipment idle time or frequent breakdowns